Shared Belief: 2014: three-year-old season

 In his narrowest victory to date, Shared Belief took on older horses and won the September 27 Awesome Again Stakes by a neck over Kaleem Shah's Fed Biz, trained by Bob Baffert.
-Shared Belief was forced wide for nearly the entire race, notably by a second Baffert entry, the longshot Sky Kingdom, a riding tactic viewed negatively as "gamesmanship" in post-race press analysis.
+He was forced wide for nearly the entire race, notably by a second Baffert entry, the longshot Sky Kingdom, a riding tactic viewed negatively as "gamesmanship" in post-race press analysis.
 Smith said, "They just kept taking me wide... if you want to press the pace or take me out a little bit, OK.
 But doing it at all costs just to get me beat isn't the way it should be done."
 As a result, the rider of Sky Kingdom, Victor Espinoza, received a suspension of seven racing days and was also denied the usual exemption for riding in designated stakes races.

 Sam Walker, writing in Britain's Racing Post described Shared Belief's win as "the best performance in the US this year".

 On November 1 at Santa Anita Park, Shared Belief started the 5/2 favorite for the 2014 Breeders' Cup Classic.
-He was allegedly hampered at the start when Bayern veered to the left exiting the gate.
+He was hampered at the start when Bayern veered to the left exiting the gate.
 After racing in fifth for most of the way, Shared Belief finished fourth of the fourteen runners behind Bayern, Toast of New York, and California Chrome.
 Smith commented, "I was never able to get comfortable after getting hit at the break.
 I kept getting bounced around all the way...
 Even so, he ran a dynamite race."

 On his final appearance of the year, Shared Belief was brought back in distance for the Grade I Malibu Stakes over seven furlongs at Santa Anita on December 26.
 Carrying top weight of 123 pounds, he started the 1/2 favorite and won by a neck from Conquest Two Step after taking the lead inside the final furlong.
 After the race, Smith said, "This race proved what a great horse he is, just by doing what he did... that puts a big feather in his cap and puts him in front for Horse of the Year.
 I think this put him ahead of the rest."

-On the Eclipse Award balloting, however, Shared Belief failed to make the shortlist for Horse of the Year award and finished third to California Chrome and Bayern in the poll for American Champion Three-Year-Old Male Horse.
+On the Eclipse Award balloting, however, Shared Belief failed to make the shortlist for Horse of the Year and finished third to California Chrome and Bayern in the poll for American Champion Three-Year-Old Male Horse.